-Habit: Talinum fruticosum grows as a slightly succulent annual or perennial up to 1 m in height (usually shorter).
+Habit: Talinum fruticosum grows as a succulent annual or perennial up to 1 m in height (usually shorter).
 The slightly succulent leaves are arranged alternately, oblanceolate to obovate, to 6 cm in length, with an entire margin, a rounded, retuse, or apiculate leaf apex.

 The complete, perfect, actinomorphic, sessile flowers are arranged in cymes or racemes that are triangular in outline.
 The calyx has 2 unfused sepals.
 The corolla has 5 unfused pink or white petals.
 There are numerous stamens.
 The carpel has a superior ovary with a single locule and many seeds.
 The fruit is a capsule at maturity.